ciyang05/A11-Maze/README.md

 Kiara Sunil Singh - We chose to use hashmaps because we discussed it in class and it made the most intuitive sense (logically and efficiency wise).

+Chiashi Yang - We chose to use hashmaps because it was more intuitive and simpler to implement.

 Reflection on your experience with this assignment: